U-C-S/zola-npm/packages/create-zola-site/README.md

 }
 ```

-Note that the site created using this process depends on Node.js, so you might see `package.json` and `node_modules` in the directory.
-This doesn't mean it any works different than actual template initialized by Zola.
+**Note**: The site created using this process depends on Node.js and [zola-bin](https://www.npmjs.com/package/zola-bin), unlike actual template initialized by Zola.
 But This template will simplify the process of creating, building and deploying a new site.

 ## What is Zola ?